makersacademy/CV/README.md

 **Helping Humans** (January 2017 to December 2017)
 *Regional Business Development Manager*
-Grew this Australian drinks supplier in a brand new city.
-The number of accounts grew from 0 to 90 in six months.
-Initially working on my own before hiring staff to train.
+Brought this Melbourne based startup drinks supplier to the Sydney market.
+I secured 90 new stockists in the first six months of operation.
+Initially working on my own before hiring and training staff.

 **Pets Corner** (September 2015 to May 2016)
 *Branch Manager*